 Your growing puppy is set on a journey towards different stages of puppy development.
 Understanding puppy development puts you on the right track in rearing a puppy to be an obedient canine.
 Each stage demands particular care requirements.
 With that in mind, be sure to be a model pet-parent by providing the right puppy supplies and necessary training including crate training, house training, and others.

 At what age do puppies mature?
 How long does the puppy stage last?
 Depending on the breed’s size, some puppies may mature earlier, especially the smaller ones.
 Moreover, the giant breeds such as mastiffs and Newfoundlands take a longer time to fully reach its physical maturity.

 Here is a timeline of your puppy’s development stages from birth to adolescence:

 1. The Neonatal Stage (Birth to Two Weeks)

 At birth, you will find a puppy with his eyes and ears closed.
-They are relatively blind and deaf with only three working senses: touch, taste, and smell.
+They are almost blind and deaf with only three working senses: touch, taste, and smell.
 On this period, they completely rely on their mother, and when separated, puppies will actively seek by whining and crawling.
 The dam will provide warmth, food, and clean all potty activity.

 At two weeks, puppies attempt to open their eyes and ears.
 However, vision and hearing may be poor at first.

 2. The Transitional Stage (Two to Three Weeks)

-A puppy’s eyes and ears start to open, with senses daily improving.
+A puppy’s eyes and ears start to open, with senses improving daily.
 At this point, puppies are able to respond to the light, sounds, and movement all around.
 Whilst on the first stage they sleep most of the time, in the transitional stage, puppies will get more mobile on their own.
 They already have enough strength to stand, but expect some stumbling or failed attempts.
 They tend to crawl rather than walk.

 At this stage, they learn to recognise their mother and littermates.
 They start showing sociable signals as well.
 They may try to growl and wag their tail at each other.
 Sibling-to-sibling play-fight can be observed as well.